opensearch-project/documentation-website/_query-dsl/query-dsl/compound/function-score.md

 ## The field value factor function

 The `field_value_factor` function recalculates the score using the value of the specified document field.
-If the field is a multi-valued field, only its first value is used for calculations and the others are not considered.
+If the field is a multi-valued field, only its first value is used for calculations, and the others are not considered.

 The `field_value_factor` function supports the following options: